uzh-bf/gbl-knowledge/games/Private Banking Game.md

         value: 6
 gallery: ""
 resources:
-  - name: "DEMO RESOURCE (PDF)"
-    href: "/assets/Sources.pdf"
 ---

 The Private Banking Advisory Game helps players to learn how to carry out holistic investment advisory discussions.
-The game design requires the player to manage the triangular relationship between profits (thinking in terms of the company), customer satisfaction (thinking in terms of the customer), and soft skills (being friendly and empathetic).​
+The game design requires the player to manage the triangular relationship between profits (thinking in terms of the company), customer satisfaction (thinking in terms of the customer), and soft skills (being friendly and empathetic).

 Client satisfaction is highly dependent on choosing the right investment strategy.
 Therefore, the client-advisor must determine the client’s needs (risk, return, unique circumstances) with the client and propose the right strategy.
 This strategy forms the bridge between the client and asset management.
-This serious game intends to train people for the holistic consulting process.​
+This serious game intends to train people for the holistic consulting process.

-​The Private Banking Advisory Game puts the player in the role of an investment advisor (senior consultant) at the *uFin* bank.
+The Private Banking Advisory Game puts the player in the role of an investment advisor (senior consultant) at the *uFin* bank.
 During the game, the advisor conducts two investment advisory talks with the target to allocate a suitable investment strategies to both clients and assign a bias to one of the two clients.
 After the two advisory meetings, the supervisor provides the player a feedback about his investment strategy selection and bias allocation.
-After getting feedback, the player can either restart the game or finish the game.​
+After getting feedback, the player can either restart the game or finish the game.

-​The Private Banking Advisory Game is not designed for comparison between students.
+The Private Banking Advisory Game is not designed for comparison between students.
 The player should only focus on his personal performance improvement.